 The details of this are captured within the technical report in Attachment 1 and design drawing in Attachment 2 summarised within the below image Blackspot Areas - Beaufort Street Precinct.
-Blue dots represent the pre-approved blackspot locations and blue lines represent the pre-approved blackspot roads.
-The area highlighted in red is the Highgate area and the area highlighted yellow shows the extent of the traffic analysis completed on Beaufort Street.
+The blue dots are pre-approved blackspot locations and blue lines pre-approved blackspot roads.
+The area highlighted red is the Highgate area and the area highlighted yellow shows the extent of the traffic analysis completed on Beaufort Street.